Urchin Cardinalfish, Siphamia tubifer (Weber 1909)

 Like other cardinalfishes, the Urchin Cardinalfish is a paternal mouth brooder.
 The male parent orally broods his fertilized clutch of eggs, releasing pre-flexion larvae into the plankton.

-The species has an abdominal light organ with symbiotic bioluminescent bacteria that is connected to the intestine by a duct.
-The light organ develops in larvae after they are released into the plankton and remains free of bacteria for at least 7 days following their release.
+The species has an abdominal light organ that is connected to the intestine by a duct.
+The light organ, which contains symbiotic bioluminescent bacteria, develops in larvae after they are released into the plankton.
+The organ remains free of bacteria for at least 7 days following the larval release.
 The bacteria in the light organ emit light as an even glow over the ventral surface, enabling the Urchin Cardinalfish to forage at night.

 Remarks